leafOfTree/react-int/docs/apis.md

     model properties are

-    - `namespace: String` An identify to shape state to small ones with the namespace as key. `namespace` should be prefixed to action type as `namespace/type` in `dispatch` and `put`.
-If `dispatch` or `put` is provided by `react-int` function argument, prefix can be omitted.
+    - `namespace: String` An identify which is used as key to shape state to small ones.
+It should be prefixed to action type as `namespace/type` in `dispatch` and `put`.
+If `dispatch` or `put` is provided by `react-int` function argument, the prefix can be omitted.

     - `state: Object` An object to initial model state
     - `reducers?: Object` Key is the action type, and value is the reducer function.